We Ship Nationwide!

 Today, dimples are no accident.
 They’re carefully engineered to manipulate airflow.
 As a golf ball travels through the air, it experiences two major forces: drag and lift.
 Dimples help reduce drag by creating a thin layer of turbulent air around the ball.
 That turbulence allows air to flow more smoothly over the surface, reducing resistance and helping the ball fly farther.

-At the same time, dimples generate lift through the Magnus effect—a phenomenon where a spinning object creates a pressure differential that causes it to rise.
+At the same time, dimples generate lift through the Magnus effect, a phenomenon where a spinning object creates a pressure differential that causes it to rise.
 When you strike a ball with backspin, dimples enhance that effect, allowing the ball to stay in the air longer and travel farther than it otherwise would.
-Golf Digest explains this aerodynamic principle in further detail.
+The United States Golf Association explains golf ball aerodynamics and equipment standards in greater detail through its official research resources at USGA.org.

 dach golf cart for sale